Symptoms and signs of ulcerative colitis flares

 - Weight loss

-Some have reported secondary symptoms like:
+Some have reported the following secondary symptoms:

 Causes of ulcerative colitis flares

 Ulcerative colitis flares can be caused by a variety of things, including:

 - Skipping medications or not taking the correct dose.
 If you regularly take medicine for your ulcerative colitis, you need to be consistent even when your disease is in remission.
 If you don’t follow prescription instructions, flares can occur.

 - Taking non-steroidal anti-inflammatory drugs.
 Common drugs like aspirin, naproxen, and ibuprofen can inflame the bowel and bring on serious symptoms.
 If you need mild pain relief or fever treatment, you should take acetaminophen.